sashithaf16/Peekalo/README.md

 ### Steps

-Navigate to the root directory where the docker-compose.yml is present Build and start the application using Docker Compose:
+Navigate to the root directory where the docker-compose.yml is present.

+Build and start the application using Docker Compose:

 ```bash